vikasrai007/learingc-/README.md

-# learingc-
+//# learingc-
-Learing C# as a beginner
+// Learing C# as a beginner

 using System;
-using System.Collections.Generic;
-using System.Linq;
-using System.Text;
-using System.Threading.Tasks;

 namespace first_project
 {
     internal class Program